pedrosoares/GladeToCpp/README.md

 ### 2 Install the Binary

 Install the builded binary into the ```/usr/local/bin``` of your system.
-OBS: Windows is not suported yet.
+OBS: Windows is on msys2 folder.

 ### 3 Generate Yours Views